rbos1995/TTT-Custom-Roles/CONVARS.md

 multijump_default_power          1 // Multiplier for the jump-power when multi jumping multijump_can_jump_while_falling 1 // Whether the player should be able to multi-jump if they didn't jump to begin with multijump_max_fall_distance      0 // The maximum distance a player can fall before multi jump is disabled.
 0 to disable

+// Better Equipment Menu
+ttt_bem_allow_change 1  // Allow clients to change the look of the Traitor/Detective menu
+ttt_bem_sv_cols      4  // Sets the number of columns in the Traitor/Detective menu's item list (serverside) ttt_bem_sv_rows      5  // Sets the number of rows in the Traitor/Detective menu's item list (serverside) ttt_bem_sv_size      64 // Sets the item size in the Traitor/Detective menu's item list (serverside)
 ```

 Thanks to [KarlOfDuty](https://github.com/KarlOfDuty) for his original version of this document, [here](https://github.com/KarlOfDuty/TTT-Custom-Roles/blob/patch-1/README.md).